 or Call Alexandra Arbogast, LICSW, LCSW-C at 1-800-651-8085 ext.
 43030

 More Info About My Practice

 I specialize in phone/video-based sessions for greater ease, flexibility and affordability.
-I am also available for in-person sessions on a limited-basis in the DC-Metro area.
 Please get in touch if you are interested in learning more and we can schedule a free 15-minute phone consult.
 I look forward to hearing from you!

 How My Own Struggles Made Me a Better Therapist

 My calling as a therapist and coach began with my own healing journey.

 I like to say that I was both cursed and blessed to hit rock bottom at a young age.
 As a teenager in my last few years of high school, I started suffering from debilitating anxiety, panic attacks, bulimia, depression, and a nicotine addiction.
 I regularly skipped school and isolated myself in my room in front of the TV.
 I had zero self-esteem and my mind was plagued by fear and self-hatred.
 It was no way to live.
 I had always been a happy, social, and well-adjusted kid.
 How had I gotten to this point?

 The answer to that is complex and not what I will focus on here.
 What I will focus on though is how I got better.
 My parents sent me to a clinical social worker.
 And what I learned there was more important than any class I ever took in school.
 I learned how to calm my mind through meditation, to breathe fully to relax my body, to self-soothe and be kind to myself.
 In essence, I learned that the mind can either be your best friend or your worst enemy.
 Through a combination of causes, mine had become my worst enemy.
 And I was finally learning how to make it a friend.